 (2) If the person to whose criminal record there has been a relevant change has a current assessment notice, section 12 applies to the application as if a reference in that section to issuing an assessment notice were a reference to issuing an assessment notice or a further assessment notice.

+[Section 32 amended by No. 7 of 2010 s.
+18.]

 33. People not to start or continue child-related work if convicted of Class 1 offence

 If the relevant change in a person’s criminal record is the person’s conviction of a Class 1 offence (other than a Class 1 offence committed by the person when a child), the person must not —